lovetodream/oracle-nio/README.md

 Non-blocking, event-driven Swift client for Oracle Databases built on [SwiftNIO](https://github.com/apple/swift-nio).

+It's like [PostgresNIO](https://github.com/vapor/postgres-nio), but written for Oracle Databases.

 ## Features

 - An `OracleConnection` which allows you to connect to, authorize with, query, and retrieve results from an Oracle database server